 Secret societies try to take advantage of people’s lack of understanding and claim to know something that only a few are lucky to know.
 There is no secret to mysticism in itself unless someone deliberately wants to mislead people.
 Unfortunately, there have been such persons throughout history.
 There is also a deliberate distortion of the concept of “salvation,” for example, by making it the core of many religious doctrines, even though salvation has been and still is a mere hypothesis.
 The content of this “salvation” is unclear to all but those who have witnessed a mystical experience personally—and they cannot put their vision into words.

-Ineffable, but not inexplicable mysticism
+Ineffable, but not inexplicable

 The mystical experience involves two kinds of ineffability.
 Because they are not of the same quality, it is possible and essential to distinguish between them.
 The first relates to our understanding.
 It arises from the fact that the experience does not apply to our environment in the usual and everyday way but to our tools that perceive it.
-We are used to describing our feelings and intuition, but that has happened only when our perceptions have been aware of them.
+We are used to describing our feelings and intuition, but that has happened when our perceptions have been aware of them.
 In a mystical experience, the case is different.
-Consciousness with which we normally perceive our environment disappears, and we no longer have the tools to understand our perceptions.
+Consciousness with which we usually perceive our environment disappears, and we no longer have the tools to understand our perceptions.
 It is those “instruments of understanding” that disappear, and even though our eyes see and our ears still hear, our understanding no longer works.